Chapter 4757-11 Denial, Suspension, Revocation of License; Disciplinary Action

 (A) All investigatory records are considered confidential and access to these records is strictly on a need-to-know basis.
 Access to these records is open to the investigation unit staff, the compliance coordinator, board members, the board's designated representative from the Ohio attorney general, and the board's executive director.
 Other staff of the board do not have access to the investigation records without the prior approval of the executive director, a board member, or the deputy director.
 There are occasions when investigation records will need to be viewed by expert witnesses, board-approved compliance monitors or hearing officers.
 These individuals shall be pre-approved by the board's executive director or deputy director before access is permitted.

-(B) All investigation files shall be maintained in the offices of the investigation staff.
+(B) All investigation files shall be securely maintained in physical or electronic media.

 (A) Representatives; appearances; communications; applicability